sammyholt/Vimages/README.md

 # Vimages

-A simple personal image uploader and gallery built using Vue.js and the Imgur API.+
+A simple personal image uploader and gallery built using Vue.js and the Imgur API.

 ## Live Demo